 This is something many of us are guilty of.
 How many times have you tossed something into your toilet without stopping to think if it should really go in there?
 If you’ve been treating your toilet like a trash can, this is something you should stop doing immediately.
 Ideally only natural waste and toilet paper should go in your toilet and nothing else.

 Many homeowners make the mistake of throwing things like food scraps, coffee grounds, and even cat litter in their toilets.
-These items can overflow the toilet, cause clogged pipes, and lead to expensive repairs.
+These items can overflow the toilet, cause clogged pipes, and lead to expensive repairs by a plumber.
 Besides these issues, every clog weakens your pipes and shortens their lifespan, meaning you’ll need to replace them sooner than you once expected.

 As an added reminder, only liquids should go down your drains.
 Keep these items out of your toilet: